 Super Castlevania 4

-The whip is sufficient for most enemies, but you can also pick up sub-weapons like a throwing axe and a cross that acts like a boomerang.
-But some of the sub-weapons are pretty useless, like the holy water that puts a small fire in front of the player.
+Even though the whip is sufficient for most enemies, you can also pick up sub-weapons like a throwing axe and a cross that acts like a boomerang.
+But admittedly, some of the sub-weapons feel pretty useless, like the holy water that puts a small fire in front of the player.

 Wackoid